Family Literacy Tips

 Mrs. Angela Dimitriou

-As your Reading Specialist, my greatest goal is to teach skills and strategies to enable our students to become better readers and learners.
-I have obtained an abundance of experience and knowledge during my eleven years as an educator, especially in reading comprehension, that I look forward to sharing with our students.
+As your Reading Specialist, my greatest goal is to teach skills and strategies to enable students to become better readers and learners.
+I believe that school should be educationally stimulating, as well as safe and fun.
+It is my job to create a positive working environment for all students to succeed.

-My wonderful husband Harry and I have three amazing children: Andrew, Anthony, and Kayla.
-A big part of our special family time together every night is reading books.
-I greatly enjoy spending time with my family, traveling, exercising, and reading new books.
+My husband Harry and I reside in Woodridge and have three amazing children: Andrew, Anthony, and Kayla.
+We love traveling, staying active, playing board games, and reading books; it’s a big part of our special family time together every night.